datatogether/research/data_visualization/readme.md

 Notes about data visualization options
 ======================================

+There are a number of situations where visualization can play a role in the Archivers&nbsp;2.0 effort.

-A pressing visualization issue is conveying how much of a given web resource (e.g., a whole domain) has been archived.
+One pressing need is conveying how much of a given web resource has been archived.
 The Archivers&nbsp;2.0 Alpha currently system uses a dynamic hierarchical graph, a sample screenshot of which is shown here:

 <img src="figures/coverage-graph-sample-2017-05-21.png"/>

 This conveys exact information about the URLs that have been archived, but it is suboptimal in both the information it conveys and its usability.
 For example, a common question is “how much of ABC has been archived?” but the current graph visualization approach makes this difficult to answer.

-The following are some options that have been discussed for a different visualization and data exploration interface.
+The ideas below are some options that have been discussed for new different visualization and data exploration interface to replace the one shown above.
 Preliminary research was done by [@mhucka](https://github.com/mhucka) on behalf of [Qri.io](http://www.qri.io), and subsequent discussions over the Archivers' Slack led to additional ideas.

+Another visualization need is to show relationships between entities of various kinds (e.g., URLs, documents, whatever).
+This raises somewhat different requirements.
+Some ideas for this need are discussed further below as well.

 “Sunburst” chart
 ----------------